Planning your White to Dark walk

 The walking is over good paths, the conditions underfoot usually good.
 The climbs, like many in the National Park, are never particularly difficult.
 It’s not the easiest walk in the world, but it’s far from being difficult.

 Navigation is relatively straightforward, but you will need to use maps.
 There is some waymarking, but it’s not universal and not good enough to be relied upon.
-You can also download written instructions from the official website.
+You can also download the written instructions that were originally published in Country Walking magazine.

 The route